-How to Remind Someone to Pay you Without Feeling Guilty About It
+How to Remind Someone to Pay You Without Feeling Bad

 Luckily, you don’t have to be the most confident person in the world to successfully remind someone to pay.

 If you’re looking to avoid dealing with outstanding invoices and having to make awkward phone calls, you’re in the right place.

 When you find yourself in a situation where clients owe you money, you need to think before you act.